Aketirani/audio-mnist/readme.md

 The model has achieved a promising accuracy rate of `96.70%` on the test dataset, showcasing its potential in gender recognition through voice analysis.

 ### PostgreSQL Integration
-PostgreSQL integration enhances the project's data management capabilities.
-By utilizing [PostgreSQL](https://www.postgresql.org), an open-source object-relational database system, we ensure scalability, robustness, and efficient storage and retrieval of data.
-Utilize psycopg2, a Python driver, for seamless interaction with PostgreSQL.
-Store connection details in the `config/postgres.yaml` file for easy access, and perform database operations using SQL queries.
+PostgreSQL integration enhances data management capabilities.
+By utilizing [PostgreSQL](https://www.postgresql.org), an open-source object-relational database system, we ensure scalability, robustness, and efficient data storage and retrieval.
+Store connection details in the `config/postgres.yaml` file and perform database operations using SQL queries.

 ### Conclusion
-This project epitomizes the application of machine learning in voice and speech analysis, showcasing the potential to discern gender through acoustic features.
+This project exemplifies the application of machine learning in voice and speech analysis, showcasing the potential to discern gender through acoustic features.

 ### Requirements
 Execute `pip install -r requirements.txt` to install the required libraries.